LibraryOfCongress/bagit-java/bagit/trunk/README.txt

 RELEASE NOTES:
 Changes in 3.6:
 1. Fixed bug with HolePunchers handling of filepaths with spaces.
+2. Fixed bug which caused the FileSystem Writer to delete empty directories.

 Changes in 3.5:
 1. Fixed bug with support for specifying a manifest delimeter.